 Difference Between Flash Column And Conventional Column

-The column chromatography is a kind of separation and analysis technology, it can use the liquid as the mobile phase, and paper, sheet and packed bed as the stationary phase.
-During the development process of chromatography technology, in order to distinguish various methods, we name them according to different operating process, such as flash column chromatography and conventional column chromatography.
+Flash chromatography vs column chromatography.
+Column chromatography is a kind of separation and analysis technology, it can use the liquid as the mobile phase, and paper, sheet, and packed bed as the stationary phase.
+During the development process of chromatography technology, in order to distinguish various methods, we name them according to different operating processes, such as flash column chromatography and conventional column chromatography.
 Hawach provided hot-selling empty flash column chromatography, spherical SAX flash column chromatography, and superior silica flash column chromatography for your choice, for other columns, please click all products.